cloudspannerecosystem/spanner-benchmarks-tutorial/README.md

 ### Task 5.
 Run more benchmarks

-You can use the .yaml files in the [data folder](./data) to run latency or throughput benchmarks on some of the common workloads provided by [ycsb](https://github.com/GoogleCloudPlatform/PerfKitBenchmarker/blob/07de8d5b6f59eb477c39e770ec83d32164ea9b0b/perfkitbenchmarker/data/ycsb/) folder.
-You can also modify those workloads to run your own custom benchmarks.
+You can use the .yaml files in the [data folder](./data) to run latency or throughput or recommended_utilization benchmarks on some of the common workloads provided by [ycsb](https://github.com/GoogleCloudPlatform/PerfKitBenchmarker/blob/07de8d5b6f59eb477c39e770ec83d32164ea9b0b/perfkitbenchmarker/data/ycsb/) folder.
+The data folders for throughput and recommended_utilization also contains custom benchmark files for an 80/20 Read/Write split workload.
+You can also modify any of these workloads to run your own custom benchmarks.

 > The following workloads represent common Spanner use-cases:
 >